State Christmas tree growers expect good year for sales, Texas A&M reports

 AUSTIN, Texas — A newly released report from Texas A&M University states that Christmas tree growers are expecting a sales boost this year.
 However, prices are predicted to be up slightly due to the drought.

+This means taller, fuller and greener Christmas trees.
+While this is the first time Maahs has set up his superstore, he said others are telling him the prices of trees have increased.

+The price of most real Christmas trees is up 5% to 15% compared to last year.
+Last year's average was $81, but this year, it'll cost between $85 to $93 for the same kind of tree.

-Fred Raley is a tree improvement coordinator wit the Texas A&M Forest Service.
+Fred Raley is a tree improvement coordinator with the Texas A&M Forest Service.
 He is one of those anticipating an increase in live sales this year.

 “Since COVID, there have been far fewer family gatherings around the Christmas holidays,” he said.
 “As a result, there has been an increased desire for families to get together – and to have a Christmas tree as a centerpiece of that gathering.
 Even with COVID still around and CDC guidelines in place, the desire – and demand – is still there.”